ymeine/atpackager/lib/visitors/readme.md

 First, the configuration object is not altered, its properties are simply used.

-Then, most of visitors accept one or more patterns to filter files that they should process.
+Then, most visitors accepts one or more patterns to filter files that they should process.
 This uses the concept of glob patterns, which are used with the method `isMatch` of `Source File` or `Ouput File` (depending on the actual type of received file), which anyway works the same in both cases.

 Visitors processing single files will not do anything with a file that doesn't match the specified pattern.
-If no pattern was given, the usual default one is chosen so that it takes into account all files (`*/**`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter extension, keeping `.js` ones).
+If no pattern was given, the usual default one is chosen so that it takes into account all files (`*/**`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter regarding extensions, keeping `.js` ones).

 Therefore, __unless specified otherwise__, the above applies for configuration objects.